patrickbiel01/UMSD-Forum/README.md

 # UMSD-Forum

-A forum made for comments and discussion relating to the iOS game: 'Ultimate Monster Siege Defence'
+A forum made for comments and discussion relating to the iOS game: 'Ultimate Monster Siege Defence' available at http://www.patrickbiel.com/Forum/

 ## Features
 * MYSQL database